 The US has established two forms of residency programme – the E-2 and EB-5.
 The former is a temporary residency visa whilst the latter, a permanent one.
 The difference is evident in the level of financial investment together with the commitment to US economic growth by the investor.
 The E-2 visa is for the development and direction of an enterprise and is only available to nationals of a country entreated with the US.
 Provided the investor continues to meet the requirements, the visa can be extended every 5 years.

 There is no requirement to purchase real estate.

 There is no specific level of investment.Instead, the E-2 programme requires a substantial relative investment by a principal investor towards the creation or purchase of a brand-new franchise.

 The investment vehicle must be retained during the period of residency.

-The E-2 investor visa does not automatically lead to a green card.
-However, if the E-2 applicant is seeking permanent residency it is best instead to obtain an EB-2 National Interest Waiver or participate in the EB-5 Investor Program
+Note – If an E-2 applicant is seeking permanent residency it may be better to obtain an E-2 National Interest Waiver or participate in the EB-5 Investor Program.